Tucson Entry Requirements

 Entry permissions vary by nationality.
 Find your category below.

-Citizens of VWP countries can enter for tourism or business without a visa but must obtain ESTA authorization
+Citizens of countries enrolled in the Visa Waiver Program (VWP) may enter for tourism or business without a visa.

 Arrival Process